IIT Delhi: History

-The concept of IIT was first introduced by Sh.
-N.M.Sircar, then a Member of Education on Viceroy's executive council.
+The concept of IIT was first introduced by Nalini Ranjan Sarkar, then a Member of Education on the Viceroy's executive council.
 Following his recommendations, the first Indian Institute of Technology was established in the year 1950 in Kharagpur.
-In his report, Shri Sircar had suggested that such Institutes should also be started in different parts of the country.
-The Government having accepted these recommendations of the Sircar Committee decided to establish more Institutes of Technology with the assistance of friendly countries who were prepared to help.
-The first offer of help came from the USSR who agreed to collaborate in the establishment of an Institute through UNESCO at Bombay.
+In his report, Shri Sircar suggested that such institutes should also be established in different parts of the country.
+The Government, having accepted these recommendations of the Sircar Committee, decided to establish more Institutes of Technology with the assistance of friendly countries that were prepared to help.
+The first offer of help came from the USSR, which agreed to collaborate in the establishment of an Institute through UNESCO in Bombay.
 This was followed by the Institutes of Technology at Madras, Kanpur, and Delhi with collaborations with West Germany, the United States, and UK respectively.

 H.R.H.
 Prince Philip, Duke of Edinburgh laid the foundation stone of the college at Hauz Khas on 28 January 1959 during his visit to India.
 The first admissions were made in 1961.
 The College of Engineering & Technology was registered as a society on 14 June 1960 under the Societies Registration Act No. XXI of 1860 (Registration No. S1663 of 1960–61).
-The students were asked to report at the college on 16 August 1961, and the college was formally inaugurated on 17 August 1961 by Humayun Kabir, Minister of Scientific Research & Cultural Affairs.
+The students were asked to report to the college on August 16, 1961, and the college was formally inaugurated on August 17, 1961, by Humayun Kabir, Minister of Scientific Research & Cultural Affairs.
 Initially, the college ran in the Kashmiri Gate campus of Delhi College of Engineering (now known as Delhi Technological University) before shifting to its permanent campus in Hauz Khas.
-The Department of Textile Technology of Delhi College of Engineering was shifted out en-block to mark the beginning of the IIT Delhi at its new campus at Hauz Khas.
-The college was later accorded the status of a university and was renamed as Indian Institute of Technology Delhi.
+The Department of Textile Technology at Delhi College of Engineering was relocated en bloc to mark the beginning of IIT Delhi at its new Hauz Khas campus.
+The college was later accorded university status and was renamed the Indian Institute of Technology Delhi.
 IIT Delhi celebrated its Golden Jubilee in 2011, and its Diamond Jubilee in 2021.

 In 2018, IIT Delhi was one of the first six institutes to be awarded the Institute of Eminence status.
-According to a government statement issued earlier, these IoEs will have greater autonomy in that they will be able to admit foreign students up to 30% of the admitted students and recruit foreign faculty up to 25% of the faculty strength with enhanced research funding.
+According to a government statement issued earlier, these IoEs will have greater autonomy, allowing them to admit foreign students up to 30% of the total number of students and recruit foreign faculty up to 25% of the faculty strength, along with enhanced research funding.

+In July 2023, IIT Delhi signed a Memorandum of Understanding (MoU) to establish the first global campus of IIT-Delhi in Abu Dhabi, United Arab Emirates.